PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations: Conclusions

 Many extant fluid codes are automatically consistent with this infrastructure.
 Its sole substantive stipulation is that the dependent variables involved in boundary data exchange should be consistent in all patches.
 Although we were motivated to build this system by relativistic problems, and our transformation methods are familiar because of their frequent application to relativistic dynamics, in fact they really stem from more general considerations of differential geometry; they therefore apply to any context in which scalars, vectors, and tensors can be defined.

-\Patch\ may be refined and extended, both in terms of its computational efficiency and the span of physical problems on which it can be used.
+\Patch may be refined and extended, both in terms of its computational efficiency and the span of physical problems on which it can be used.
+Communication between local patches (as opposed to only local-global communication) can substantially extend the dynamic range of lengthscales treated.
 The amount of time spent on interpolation and inter-patch data transmission can be reduced by minimizing the number of arrays transferred or by eliminating unnecessary steps in the coordinate transformations.
 Moving from an MPMD environment to one in which a single program employs task-based parallelization will permit dynamical processor reassignment, amplifying the economies in total zone-cycles necessary to compute that accrue from the use of heterogeneous time-steps.
 Task-based parallelization may also improve interpolation efficiency because, for any single time-step, only a fraction of the processors assigned to an individual patch are involved in inter-patch data exchange.
 Another improvement will be to add interpolation options that, over a broader range of circumstances, more nearly conserve quantities that should be conserved such as mass and momentum.
 Given suitable patch resolution, our current default method does not create significant errors, but it would be valuable to create new schemes, more nearly conservative, that would permit greater freedom in resolution choices.
 Similarly, some special devices will be necessary to extend our multipatch method to MHD problems in a way that preserves divergence-free magnetic field.
 We are currently developing algorithms to achieve this and hope to report on them in the not-too-distant future.